 The high attendance rate we have for parents/carers at individual meetings, group meetings, celebration days demonstrates their appreciation of our work and their involvement in the life of Gloucester House.
 100% of parent/carers attended at least one of the parents' days during the year.
 100% of parents/ families are engaged and attending parent/family work meetings.

 Parents/carers were surveyed twice during this academic year.
-From the parents/carers who completed questionnaires the majority of parents/carers scored the statements in the agree and strongly agree categories.
+From the parents/carers who completed questionnaires 100% scored the following statements in the agree and strongly agree categories.

-- 100% think that Gloucester House helps their child manage and reflect on their behavior.
+Gloucester House helps my child manage and reflect on their behaviour – 91%

 What do children think?

-Children’s questionnaires – children surveyed in March 2016
+Children’s questionnaires – children surveyed in spring and summer 2017

-- 84% report that Gloucester House helps them achieve their targets
+- Gloucester House helped them achieve their daily targets.

-- 84% report being pleased with the comments their teachers give on behaviour and work
+- 78% reported that they were pleased with comments their teacher gives them on behaviour and work targets.

 Some comments from children: